 Through our partnership with Kibbutz Nir-Oz, we are establishing a large-scale production facility covering a total gross area of 1.7 million square feet in southern Israel, which will also utilize climatized greenhouses and operate in tandem with our facility in northern Israel.
-As of the date of this registration statement, this facility is operating in its first phase of development which uses 300,000 square feet of the available space and produces 10,000 kilograms of cannabis annually (with the 2021 production plan target set at 3.5 metric tons).
+As of the date of this registration statement, this facility is operating in its first phase of development which uses 300,000 square feet of the available space and produces 7,000 kilograms of cannabis annually (with the 2021 production plan target set at 3.5 metric tons).
 Once the facility reaches full operating capacity, assuming that the facility is fully operational at its maximum capacity and all regulatory approvals are received, it will be able to produce 88 tons of pharmaceutical-grade cannabis per year.
 Our facility and the production processes implemented there are certified under the IMC-GAP standards as well as the IMC-GSP standards, which contain strict detailed protocols for security at the site.
 We hold licenses for nursery and cultivation issued by the IMCA for 12 months until December 2021, which in the end of this period, following the IMCA standard audit, we will extend it to additional periods of 3 years each with respect to this facility.
-We will continue to develop and extend the southern facility capacity based on the regulatory development and demand for our products.
-We believe that operating the southern facility at its current capacity will supply our production needs for the following twelve to eighteen months.
-We plan to bring our facilities located in the Southern Kibbutz to their full operational capacity subject to increased demand for our products, finalization of export regulations from Israel and the import regulations to the European Union and other regulatory approvals that are required for the expansion of production.
-We do not have any specific plans regarding the expansion of our capacity at facilities located in the Southern Kibbutz at this time.
+We intend to continue to develop the facility based on demand for our products.
+We also intend to obtain any regulatory approvals we may require so that this facility can be fully operational and produce 88 metric tons of pharmaceutical-grade cannabis per year.